 Richard Eveleigh, Executive Director

 Richard has been Executive Director of Second Wind Fund, Inc. since January, 2012.
 He began his career as a teacher in the United Kingdom - his country of origin.
 He has also taught at schools in Colombia and the Dominican Republic.
 Prior to emigrating to the USA in 2000, Richard completed three years of training at the York Center for Psychotherapy, UK.
 He was then employed as a Case Manager and Mental Health Crisis Worker at the Lenape Valley Foundation, a nonprofit mental health center in Pennsylvania.
 Richard and his wife Chris moved to Denver in 2005 for family reasons.
 Eager to develop his career in the nonprofit sector, Richard completed a Masters Degree in Public Administration at the University of Colorado, Denver, before accepting the position of Grants and Publications Coordinator at Mental Health America of Colorado where he was soon promoted to Vice President of Programs.
-In addition to his MPS, Richard holds a Masters Degree in Philosophy from the University of Hull, UK; a Post Graduate Certificate in Education from the University of Wales, UK; and a Bachelors Degree from the University of London, UK.
+In addition to his MPA, Richard holds a Masters Degree in Philosophy from the University of Hull, UK; a Post Graduate Certificate in Education from the University of Wales, UK; and a Bachelors Degree from the University of London, UK.

-Mandy McKnight, Controller
+Mandy McKnight, Controller & Marketing Director

 Mandy has been working in the nonprofit industry for over eight years.
 Her relationship with Second Wind Fund began in 2005 when the program was beginning to spread throughout Jefferson County Schools.
 At the time, she worked in Accounting and Administration with The Jefferson Foundation, the fiscal agent for Second Wind Fund before it was an independent organization.
 After several years of working for a local public radio station, Mandy returned to Second Wind Fund in 2010.
 She volunteers for several local fundraisers each year and especially loves to participate in charity golf tournaments.
 In her free time she also enjoys skiing, walking, reading, and experiencing Denver's culinary scene.
 Mandy continues to be inspired by the hope and dedication of the donors, survivors, and volunteers who support Second Wind Fund, and is excited to see the growth of the organization extend beyond the borders of Colorado.